 1. Our Community Vision is the community's description of what we value and what we want to be in the future.
-2. The Framework of Our Vision is composed of three Common Values, each of which contains

-- a number of principles, policies, and strategies intended to guide achievement of our Vision. - 3.
-Achieving Our Vision is composed of the Growth Management Program and annual indicators and work plan to ensure achievement of our Vision; as well as this Administration chapter. - 4.
-Illustration of Our Vision is the Character Districts that provide more specific direction in implementing our Vision in specific geographic areas. - 5.
+2. Our Common Values each contain a number of sections, principles, policies, and strategies intended to guide achievement of our vision.
+3. Achieving Our Vision is composed of the Growth Management Program and annual indicators and work plan to ensure achievement of our vision; as well as this Administration chapter.
+4. Illustration of Our Vision is the Character Districts, which provide more specific direction in implementing our vision in specific geographic areas.